Sparrow Force: Captivity

 On 15 October the British was broken up and sent to different parts of South East Asia.
 Some were held on Java while on 18 October the rest of the battery boarded the freighters Singapore Maru and Oshida Maru to endure a one-week voyage to Singapore.
 Those Australians that were fit to travel were sent to Singapore during the same period.
 At Singapore, the Sparrow Force men were marched 15 mi to Changi Barracks where they were medically examined and assessed for employment in labour camps throughout South East Asia.
 Some were sent to work on the Siam-Burma Railway, while others were sent to build a railway on Sumatra or sent to work in labour camps in Japan.
 Others remained in Singapore at Changi Prison.

-Those who travelled to Japan to work in labour camps endured 46 days on the hellship Dainichi Maruand Tofuku Maru.
+Those who travelled to Japan to work in labour camps endured 46 days on the hellships Dainichi Maru and Tofuku Maru.
 Most casualties were aboard these hellships – with many suffering from disease after disembarking at Moji.
 In Japan, those who had been transported on the Tofuku Maru were moved by train to Hiraoka where they were held at the Tokyo #2 Detached (Mitsushima) POW Camp.
 There, they worked to build the Hiraoka Dam.
 In April 1944, most of the gunners were sent by train to the Tokyo #16 (Showa Denko) POW Camp in Kanose to stoke furnaces in the carbide factory.
 Those gunners who disembarked the Dainichi Maru joined the Fukuoka #1 POW Camp.
 This group was later split up and relocated to camps in Moji, Kumamoto, Orio, Ube, Omine and Bibai.

 Many died from disease or accidents in labour camps on the Siam-Burma Railway, in Sumatra, Japan, Java, Borneo, and Changi Prison.
 Later in the war, 120 died when their hellships were sunk by United States Navy submarine en route to Japan from Singapore.